Harassment and Abuse

 • Gaslighting - constantly undermining or excluding someone

-It is irrelevant whether the harassment or bullying is unintentional if the person being harassed or bullied considers the behaviour as offensive, unacceptable, distressing or humiliating.
+It is irrelevant whether the harassment or bullying is unintentional if the person being harassed or bullied considers the behaviour as offensive, unacceptable, distressing, or humiliating.

 What can you do?